 All my hard-pumped milk would last approximately half a second.

-To all the most who (successfully) pump – I take my nipple pads off to you!
+To all the moms who (successfully) pump – I take my nipple pads off to you!

 How I Increased My Supply

-I got off that damn toilet, placed a towel on the floor and sat in a relatively comfortable position and tried to put my self in a more relaxed head space.
+I got off that damn toilet, placed a towel on the floor, sat in a relatively comfortable position and tried to put my self in a more relaxed head space.

-Whilst still fitting in to the office dress code, I wore comfortable bras and clothing that allowed me to easily access my breasts in as little time as possible.
+Whilst still abiding by the office dress code, I wore comfortable bras and clothing that allowed me to easily access my breasts in as little time as possible.

-Instead of just poking, prodding and squeezing I gave my breasts the respect they deserved.
-I massaged them and even started talking to them (Yes, I know this sounds certifiably insane) telling them how great they are and what a wonderful job they were doing.
+Instead of just poking, prodding and squeezing, I gave my breasts the respect they deserved.
+I massaged them and even started talking to them (ja, ja I know this sounds certifiable) and telling them how great they are and what a wonderful job they were doing.

-I have always been that person that literally forgets to eat when I am engrossed in a task, but obviously now the stakes were higher than ever and I started setting alarms on my phone to remind me of meal times and pump times.
+I have always been that person that literally forgets to eat when I am engrossed in a task, but obviously now the stakes were higher than ever.
+As a result, I started setting alarms on my phone to remind me of meal times and pump times.

 It was a bit iffy in the beginning when I showed up to work and filled the little staff fridge with endless Tupperware but I soon got over that (breast pumping makes you huuuungry!)